nikkittaa/real-time-call-management/README.md

 2. Generate a service account key
 3. Add the credentials to your `.env` file
 4. Set up Firebase Realtime Database
-5. Add the key file real-time-firebase.json to the project (backend folder)

 ### 4. Twilio Setup